InvirganceDocumentation/convirgance-docs/docs/database-operations.md

 ### Bulk Insert and Query

-Here is an example utilizing `TransactionOperation`.
+Here is an example utilizing `TransactionOperation` along with `BatchOperation`.

 ```java
 DBMS dbms = new DBMS(source);